Health Canada issues treatment failure warning for COVID therapy due to BA.2 subvariant

 Sotrovimab was authorized for emergency used in relation to the pandemic last July for treatment of mild to moderate cases of COVID-19 in adults and adolescents 12 years of age or older who are at a high risk of hospitalization or death.

-The alert comes a week after the U.S. Food and Drug Admiration pulled its authorization for the therapy due to rising cases of the BA.2 subvariant across the country.
+The alert comes a week after the U.S. Food and Drug Administration pulled its authorization for the therapy due to rising cases of the BA.2 subvariant across the country.

 Provincial health authorities have already been pulling or discouraging the treatment, instead recommending Paxlovid or Remdesivir.